g-jgreen/documentation/content/api/rest.md

 These calls will modify existing tasks in-place.
 Below an example of what such a request looks like:

-## Commands
+### Commands

-This allows to start or stop a bunch of tasks
+This allows to start or stop a bunch of tasks.
+Valid commands are [start, stop, remove, reload]

 The body should look like this